 “Previous studies have tested for the inactive forms of vitamin D in the bloodstream, to measure vitamin D deficiency.
 Here, we were able to develop a new method of assessing multiple forms of vitamin D, alongside extensive testing of body composition, muscle function, and muscle gene expression.”

 The team examined vitamin D levels in 116 healthy participants aged between 20 and 74.
-They also measured the participants’ body fat and “lean body mass” – a measure of muscle mass, obtained by subtracting the body fat weight from the total body weight.
+They also measured the participants’ body fat and “lean body mass” – a

 The researchers found that women who had a healthy composition and lower levels of body fat were less prone to high levels of inactive vitamin D – a common marker of vitamin D deficiency.